Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• During the last 3 years, the total return, or increase in value is 17.3%, which is smaller, thus worse than the value of 29.7% from the benchmark.
+• During the last 3 years, the total return is 26.3%, which is lower, thus worse than the value of 39.9% from the benchmark.

 CAGR: